codurance/site/_posts/2016-03-01-Docker-meets-Continuous-Deployment.md

 ## Release

 Our code is no longer needed.
 We have all we need to build the docker image.
-Now we have to create our image and **release** with the right version.
+Now we have to create our image and **release** it with the right version.
 To simplify our example we are going to use the current build number to define an image version.
 Next we will generate a file with this version.
 This file gives us the possibility to pass information about the version to the next steps.

-First, let's take a closer look at the `Dockerfile`.
+Let's take a closer look at the `Dockerfile`.
 We copy the content of `simple_application.tar` (which contains all required libraries and scripts) to the image, by using the `ADD` command.
 This command will automatically *untar* all files inside the image.
 Next we expose the port of our HTTP API and we define how to launch our application by adding an `ENTRYPOINT` command.

 For example our `Dockerfile` can look like this: